datanav/docs/technical/tripletex-youtrack.rst

 Tripletex Contact to YouTrack Users
 -----------------------------------
-Every Tripletex Contact will be synchronized with a YouTrack Users.

-If a matching YouTrack Users already exists, the Tripletex Contact will be merged with the existing one.
-If no matching YouTrack Users is found, a new YouTrack Users will be created.
+Before any synchronization can take place, a link between a Tripletex Contact and a YouTrack Users must be established.

 A Tripletex Contact will merge with a YouTrack Users if one of the following property combinations match: